-- It saves the hassle of accumulating huge funds for outright buying the assets

-	for a business.
+- It saves the hassle of accumulating huge funds for outright buying the assets for a business.

-	- Definitely an affordable option for new and growing businesses
+- An affordable option for new and growing businesses

-	- Offers flexibility as the lender and borrower may mutually decide upon the
+- Offers flexibility as the lender and borrower may mutually decide upon the repayment structure

-	repayment structure

-	- Fixed payments over the period of time help the business owners in managing
+- Fixed payments over a period of time help business owners in managing their finances

-	their finances

 - Any adverse credit rating of the borrower may not be an issue

-	- Profitability of the business is not a concern, and hence even loss-making

-	businesses can easily get loans by this method
+- The profitability of the business is not a concern, and hence even loss-making businesses can easily get loans through this method

 Disadvantages of Asset Financing

 - It May prove to be expensive if the interest charges and service charges are on the higher side (based on negotiations between the parties)

 - You may need to make a down payment/deposit upfront, which may entail having a certain amount of funds upright (based on negotiations between the parties)

 - In case of payment default, the lender may seize the asset given as collateral.

 - Repairs and Maintenance of the assets can be an additional expense burden

 - In the lease model, usually, the lender is the owner of the asset, and in case the asset being recalled or taken from a borrower, it can impact the business of the borrower